Ergus/Zile/README.md

  * See file [THANKS][] for a list of important contributors.

-The rest of the files in the top-level directory are part of the [Autotools][] build system used to compile and install Zile and Zmacs.
+The rest of the files in the top-level directory are part of the [Autotools][] build system used to compile and install Zile and Zemacs.

  * Directory [build-aux][] contains helper scripts used to build Zile.
  * Directory [doc][] contains files used to create Zile's documentation.